mdmuzaffer/Multi-Auth-with-roles-in-laravel-9/README.md

 Make database and add in .ENV file

-2. Add the role field in user migration table
+2. Add the role field in user migration table.

-I have added the role field in migration default user migration schema
+3. I have added the role field in migration default user migration schema